bitboxer/atlas/content/blog/_index.md

     weight: 30
 ---

-The chess atlas is half knowledge-base half blog.
+The Chess Atlas is half knowledge-base half blog.
 Here is the half-blog part.